 Annie Murkina is a film photographer from Saint Petersburg, Russia.
 Her images capture otherworldly, dreamlike scenes that are both magical and atmospheric.
 She likes to experiment with her film processing techniques in order to really push the tangible side of film, and the connection she has to it.
 Her exploration of the harsh, physical world around her is conducted in such a delicate and loving manner, resulting in beautifully romantic images.
 I spoke to Annie about how/when her experience with analog began and the palpable elements of the film process that she has become so enamoured with.

-Could you tell us a little bit about your background with photography, and where you live/grew up?
+Could you tell me a little bit about your background with photography, and where you live/grew up?

 I grew up in Saint Petersburg where analogue photography is not a rarity: every now and then young fellows are trying Soviet cameras like Zenit, Smena, LOMO, etc. To me, it all started with getting my first regular Zenit at a flea market when I was 15.
 Alas, I gave this up quite quickly, as my photos were completely spoiled because of the camera’s malfunction: I did not have a clue what should I do with this monster back then.
 Later on, after seeing some works of our local photographers, I was inspired to get another camera of better quality.
 Still, the results seemed quite boring and unsatisfactory; until a friend of mine opened my eyes to the fact that I am in the middle of the development of my own style.
 I have also discovered that those photographers inspiring me are not only talented but also hard-working.
 Thus, a year ago I have started shooting film again with all tenacity and focus on the result.
 I can say that the hope in talent and happenstance is lost; now I only believe in thorough and frequent work.

 What do you enjoy most about the process of working with film?